branjbar/MiSS-Information-Extraction/README.md

 * `module_rels` contains the code for detecting the husband-wife relationships
-* `/db`-folder contains some dictionaries required to extract the names from text ... `first_name.txt`: list of frequent first names in Dutch ... `last_name_multiple.txt`: list of commong last names that consist of more than one word ... `starting_words.py` list of the words that start a sentence and can be problematic in detecting the correct pattern of names
+* `/db`-folder contains some dictionaries required to extract the names from text ... `first_name.txt`: list of frequent first names in Dutch ... `last_name_multiple.txt`: list of common last names that consist of more than one word ... `starting_words.py` list of the words that start a sentence and can be problematic in detecting the correct pattern of names